observablehq/framework/examples/data-loaders/docs/r.md

 ## JSON

 The data loader below (`salmon.json.R`) scrapes adult daily salmon data at Bonneville Dam (2010 - 2022) from tables on the [Columbia River DART](https://www.cbr.washington.edu/dart) site, then returns the output as a JSON file.

-Copy and paste the code below into your own R data loader (with extension .json.R in your project source root, typically `docs`), then update with your own data and R code to get started.
+Create a file in your project source root, with the .json.R double extension (for example, `docs/my-data.json.R`), then paste the R code below to get started.

 ```r
 # Attach libraries (must be installed)